 And be smart.
 Don’t hire lawyers and use the divorce process to retaliate against your spouse.
 It will only hurt both of you and your children – emotionally and financially.

-Instead, let Joe and I help you peacefully end your marriage by supporting you through all aspects of your divorce: legal, financial, operational and emotional.
+Instead, let Joe and I help you peacefully end your marriage.

 All without involving lawyers.